-- Drink Responsibly: If you do decide to drink, do so responsibly.
+Drink Responsibly: If you do decide to drink, do so responsibly.
 Pace yourself and make sure you eat something before drinking.
 Be aware of your limits and know when to stop.
 Keep in mind that if you’re unsure about your alcohol tolerance, it’s better to err on the side of caution and limit your intake.
 Additionally, taking breaks between drinks allows your body time to process the alcohol.

 In conclusion, driving under the influence (DUI) is a serious offense that can have alarming consequences.
 It can lead to accidents, injuries, and fatalities.
 Moreover, a DUI conviction can result in fines, license suspension or revocation, jail time, and other legal penalties.
 It can also have long-term effects on one’s personal and professional life, such as difficulty finding employment or obtaining loans.